Generalized Calabi correspondence and complete spacelike surfaces: Complete spacelike surfaces

-Observe that this result is a generalization of the non-existence of entire maximal graphs in Lorentzian Heisenberg space with non-zero constant bundle curvature \cite[Theorem 4.1]{Lee11b}.
-Note also that Theorem~\ref{CY} (for $c<0$) and the classical classification result by Calabi~\cite{Cal70} (for $c=0$) show that the constant lower bound $\frac{1}{2}\sqrt{-c}$ in Corollary~\ref{coro:infimum} is sharp.
-We would like to point out that there are numerous existence results of spacelike submanifolds with constant mean curvature in different spacetimes (e.g., see \cite{BCM90, Bar84, CW94, Ger83}).
+Observe that Theorem~\ref{CY} (for $c<0$) and the classical classification result by Calabi~\cite{Cal70} (for $c=0$) show that the lower bound $\frac{1}{2}\sqrt{-c}$ in Corollary~\ref{coro:infimum} is sharp.

-As a last consequence, Theorem~\ref{NON} also gives information about causality in $\mathbb L^3(M,\tau)$ spaces when we look at them as spacetimes.
-A spacetime $\mathcal{L}$ is said \textit{distinguishing} when two different points $p,q\in \mathcal{L}$ have different future or past cones.
-Equivalently, if for any $p\in \mathcal{L}$ and any neighborhood $U$ of $p$, there exists a neighborhood $V\subset U$ of $p$, such that causal (i.e., non-spacelike) curves starting at $p$ and leaving $V$ never enter again in $V$.
+To conclude, observe that Theorem~\ref{NON} also gives information about causality in $\mathbb L^3(M,\tau)$ spaces when we look at them as spacetimes.
+A spacetime $\mathcal{L}$ is said to be \textit{distinguishing} when any two different points $p,q\in \mathcal{L}$ have different future or past cones.
+Equivalently, if for any $p\in \mathcal{L}$ and any neighborhood $U$ of $p$, there exists a neighborhood $V\subset U$ of $p$, such that causal (i.e., non-spacelike) curves starting at $p$ and leaving $V$ never enter $V$ again.